keithbuhler/keithbuhler.github.io/pages/yale-report.md

 The guardians of the college appear to have ever acted upon the principle, that it ought not to be stationary, but continually advancing.
 Some alteration has accordingly been proposed, almost every year, from its first establishment.
 It is with no small surprise, therefore, we occasionally hear the suggestion, that our system is unalterable; that colleges were originally planned, in the days of monkish ignorance; and that, “by being immovably moored to the same station, they serve only to measure the rapid current of improvement which is passing by them.”

-## Report on a Course of Liberal Education

 How opposite to all this, is the real state of facts, in this and the other seminaries in the United States.
 Nothing is more common, than to hear those who revisit the college, after a few years absence, express their surprise at the changes which have been made since they were graduated.
 Not only the course of studies, and the modes of instruction, have been greatly varied; but whole sciences have, for the first time, been introduced; chemistry, mineralogy, geology, political economy, &c.
 By raising the qualifications for admission, the standard of attainment has been elevated.
 Alterations so extensive and frequent, satisfactorily prove, that if those who are entrusted with the superintendence of the institution, still firmly adhere to some of its original features, it is from a higher principle, than a blind opposition to salutary reform.
 Improvements, we trust, will continue to be made, as rapidly as they can be, without hazarding the loss of what has been already attained.